Perennials/logging-node/README.md

 TODO
 ----

-- When hooking `http.ClientRequest` the headers are not logged.
 - When hooking `http.IncommingMessage` the body should be human readable, not chunked or compressed, but I'm not sure because for repeating the request is better to have the exact replica, for human inspection and testing it